nickpolizogopoulos/stack/README.md

 # stack
-This is a FIFO stack in JavaScript.
+This is a LIFO stack in JavaScript.

 We can use: